The same way you have a reputation in your social and professional circles, you also have a reputation online.

 Even better, for many enterprise-sized companies, the total social media audience of employees exceeds the audience of the official corporate accounts.

 By engaging your employees in the promotion of your message, you tap a pool of people who already believe in your product or service.
 These employees help build and sustain your company, so they are stakeholders in their continued success.
 On top of that, these employees each have their own audiences on social media.
-If they share the same message on their personal accounts as you are sharing on the corporate account, the results can be amazing.
+If they share the same message on their personal social media accounts as you are sharing on the corporate account, the results can be amazing.

 When everybody is on the same page and using the same message, that message resonates and is magnified.
 This is when the magic of authentic engagement occurs, and that helps generate leads and clients for your organization.

 By engaging employees, channel partners, and other stakeholders in the communication process, and by sharing content with them through your employee advocacy program, you also access their audiences.
-Even better, you not only increase your distribution network, you also improve the impact of your message – brand messages shared by other people generally more favorably received than messages directly from a company.
+Even better, you not only increase your distribution network, you also improve the impact of your message – brand messages shared by other people are generally more favorably received than messages directly from a company.

 "If you try and connect to everyone through everything, everywhere then you dilute the sense of your brand on social media."